WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/wednesday.md

 * YOUR TEAM FIGMA LINKS - **TBA**
   * We've generated one board per team!
 To get *your* team's board, check out [this link](week4figmalinks.md).
-  * You can always find these at **https://witny-summer-guild-2018.github.io/week{NUM}figmalinks.md** -- but replace **{NUM}** with the number that is your week of Summer Guild.
-If you began your week on July 9th, it's 2!
-If on July 16th, it's 3! etc.

 ### What you're doing today